19hours/sg-statutes/Acts/Income Tax Act.md

 (a) to the extent that the amount, when aggregated with the amount of such gains or profits previously derived by him and which qualifies for exemption under this section, exceeds $1 million;

-(b) which is derived by him on or after 1st January of the 10thhyear following the year in which he first derived such gains or profits which qualified for exemption under this section; or
+(b) which is derived by him on or after 1st January of the 10th year following the year in which he first derived such gains or profits which qualified for exemption under this section; or

 (c) which is derived by him for the release of his right or benefit to acquire shares in any qualifying company or in its holding company by reason of his resignation or termination of his employment with the qualifying company due to misconduct.